dtkienIT/anime-buddy-3d-compansion/docs/browser-qa-report.md

 No app uncaught exceptions were seen in the passing runs.
 Chromium emitted WebGL context/gpu stall warnings during screenshot capture; these are known headless/WebGL diagnostics and were not associated with app failure.

-## Not Fully Covered
+## Not Fully Covered In This Historical Run

-- Formal Playwright specs for stop, rapid replacement, voice toggle, TTS unavailable, and secret assertions are still pending.
+- The later interaction suite covers stop, rapid replacement, voice toggle, TTS unavailable, and production secret scans.
+See `docs/CURRENT_STATUS.md`.
-- Headed hardware-accelerated Chrome was not run in this environment.
+- A later headed Chrome run completed successfully.
 - Browser audio output was verified by app PCM/frame metrics and saved WAV artifacts, not by an OS loopback recording.